 Welcome to our online course. 🙂

-Wednesdays 11am to 2pm by phone (details below) or by appointment.
-We can discuss a possible online meeting, as well.
+Wednesdays 11am to 2pm by phone (details below).

 Students already enrolled in my courses are also welcome to try to reach me at home by phone between 11am and 2pm Tuesdays through Thursdays only (Pacific time) at 760.327.9759.
 (I am only committing to being available on Wednesdays during these hours, but I am often available during these times, and you are welcome to try me.)
 Since this is my home phone, please call me only during the proffered times.
 Thanks.